DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Regarding claim 1, Kim meets the claimed, An injection molding machine for foam molding, comprising: a heating cylinder having a gas injection port; (Kim [0028] describes an extruder 12 having a heated barrel 36 with a blowing agent port 24) a screw which is drivable in the heating cylinder; (Kim [0028] describes a movable screw 34) a gas supply device configured to supply a gas to the gas injection port, the gas supply device comprising a gas cylinder; (Kim [0026] describes a gas source 22 or pressure tank 83) a primary gas pipe coupled to the gas cylinder (Kim [0026] describes conduit 26, see a portion of the conduit 26 after the source 22 but before the regulator 81 on Figure 1) a pressure reducing valve coupled to the primary gas pipe; (Kim [0026] describes pressuring reducing regulator 81) a secondary gas pipe coupled to the pressure reducing valve and to which the gas is supplied from the primary gas pipe with a pressure reduced by the pressure reducing valve; (Kim Figure 1 shows another portion of conduit 26 after the pressure regulator 81) and a valve mechanism provided in a valve mechanism provided in the secondary gas pipe; (Kim [0029] describes an outlet valve 30 which is opened to provide gas to the barrel 36) and a control device configured to control the valve mechanism to: open the valve in a measuring step in which a predetermined amount of a resin mixture is generated; (Kim [0029] describes opening the valve 30 at the start of plasticization, [0031] describes the plasticization continues until the desired shot is formed.)
+Regarding claim 1, Kim meets the claimed, An injection molding machine for foam molding, comprising: a heating cylinder having a gas injection port; (Kim [0028] describes an extruder 12 having a heated barrel 36 with a blowing agent port 24) a screw which is drivable in the heating cylinder; (Kim [0028] describes a movable screw 34) a gas supply device configured to supply a gas to the gas injection port, the gas supply device comprising a gas cylinder; (Kim [0026] describes a gas source 22 or pressure tank 83) a primary gas pipe coupled to the gas cylinder (Kim [0026] describes conduit 26, see a portion of the conduit 26 after the source 22 but before the regulator 81 on Figure 1) a pressure reducing valve coupled to the primary gas pipe; (Kim [0026] describes pressuring reducing regulator 81) a secondary gas pipe coupled to the pressure reducing valve and to which the gas is supplied from the primary gas pipe with a pressure reduced by the pressure reducing valve; (Kim Figure 1 shows another portion of conduit 26 after the pressure regulator 81) and a valve mechanism provided in a valve mechanism provided in the secondary gas pipe; (Kim [0029] describes an outlet valve 30 which is opened to provide gas to the barrel 36) and a control device configured to control the valve mechanism to: open the valve in a measuring step that comprises generating a predetermined amount of a final resin mixture injection product; (Kim [0029] describes opening the valve 30 at the start of plasticization in which the final mixture of the gas and the polymeric material is formed, [0031] describes the plasticization continues until the desired shot is formed.)

-The embodiment in Kim [0045] does not describe, close the valve when a specified delay time elapses after the completion of the measuring step however, the embodiments in Kim [0047]-[0048] meets the claimed, close the valve when a specified delay time elapses after the completion of the measuring step (Kim [0047]-[0048] describes closing the valve after a specified time period or after the completion of the measuring of the gas to ensure that the proper dose has been delivered.)
+The embodiment in Kim [0045] does not describe, close the valve when a specified delay time elapses however, the embodiments in Kim [0047]-[0048] meets the claimed, close the valve when a specified delay time elapses Kim [0047]-[0048] describes closing the valve after a specified time period or after the completion of the measuring of the gas to ensure that the proper dose has been delivered.)

 It would have been obvious to a person of ordinary skill in the art before the filing date to combine the embodiment of Kim discussing opening the valve with the embodiment discussing closing the valve after a time period in order to ensure that the proper dose is added, see Kim [0047]-[0048].